joomla/docs.joomla.org/versioned_docs/version-4.x/security/security-checklist-getting-started.md

 interactive, user-authenticated website?
 Do you have the time and resources to respond to the constant flow of new Internet security issues?
-The [Top 10 Stupidest Administrator Tricks](https://docs.joomla.org/Top_10_Stupidest_Administrator_Tricks "Top 10 Stupidest Administrator Tricks") is a comic/tragic look at what can go wrong.
+The [Top 10 Stupidest Administrator Tricks](https://docs.joomla.org/Top_10_Stupidest_Administrator_Tricks 'Top 10 Stupidest Administrator Tricks') is a comic/tragic look at what can go wrong.
 Don't learn these tricks the hard way!
-Depending on your own experience, reading the *Stupidest Tricks* will either make you laugh or cry.
+Depending on your own experience, reading the _Stupidest Tricks_ will either make you laugh or cry.
 Luckily, there are some well-established principles upon which to base your defensive plans.
 The following checklists point you toward current best practices for Joomla security.